 Foreign Policy In Focus (FPIF) provides timely analysis of U.S. foreign policy and international affairs and recommends policy alternatives.
 The project publishes commentaries, briefs, and reports and organizes briefings for the public, media, lawmakers, and legislative staff.
 Staff and other FPIF experts write for newspapers, magazines, and other online publications and author books on foreign policy and international affairs.
 Interns should have solid computer and on-line research skills, writing ability, student activist experience, and background/interest in several of the following areas: foreign policy, U.S. military policy, military spending, intelligence, terrorism, global justice, security, international development, international financial institutions and trade.
 Foreign language and overseas experience are helpful.

-FPIF offers four unique internship opportunities:
+FPIF offers three unique internship opportunities:

 African Affairs Internship: